RIP-Felix/MEGA-AV-main/README.md

 # MegaAV
-Sega Genesis audio and video bypass, incorporating a new Mega Amp 3 design that restores mono audio, along with native composite and S-video generation.
+Sega Genesis audio and video bypass, incorporating an entirely new audio circuit design that restores mono audio, along with native composite and S-video generation.

 Attribution: Credit where Credit's due